NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 1. Ensure you have sqlite 3 and python 2.7.18 installed and added to your path.
 2. Join the #sjr-third-party-updates Slack channel to keep updated on required SJR config updates.
-3. Check what changes have been committed since last deployment.
-If there are commits in `develop` incompatible with the version of the SJR service you will be deploying the config alongside, create a new release branch (e.g. `release/v1.36.5`).
-Do this by finding the tag of SJR config currently in production and creating the release branch from it to use as the base for your updates.
+3. Unless you are in the situation where you are preparing an SJR config change in `develop` ready to for a cut of `develop` to be taken for a release, find the release branch that is currently live and branch off it to make your changes.
+Your PR will be merged into the release branch.

 ## Making Configuration Updates

 ### GP Info update

 1. Acquire the latest weekly GP info csv file.
-This is emailed to the NHS App mailbox every Sunday.
+This is emailed to the NHS App mailbox every Sunday - a member of the T2 or T3 support team will be able to access the latest.

 2. Update `sjr-config/utils/gpinfocreation/data/full_gpinfo.csv` and/or `sjr-config/utils/gpinfocreation/data/excluded-practices.csv`.